Illustration of a loan application process and Einstein highlighting a case summary.

 Creating marketing segments and subsegments used to take weeks, and results could be lackluster and generic.
 Generative AI is changing that, enabling marketers to create segments within the client database using natural language prompts — and the results are available in just seconds.

 These tools help marketers quickly build the most relevant offers or promotions, then test and learn from each, to further refine segmentation.
-For example, marketers using Einstein Copilot can target customers with low savings coverage by creating an offer recommending products or services that improve financial security.
+For example, marketers using Agentforce can target customers with low savings coverage by creating an offer recommending products or services that improve financial security.
 The marketers can then use generative AI-powered, prebuilt email templates to share that offer with the targeted customer.
 Over time, the messaging gets refined as the AI engine learns how customers respond to the content.
 The net result: Offers become super-personalized and conversion rates improve.

-Service: Improve agent training and customer satisfaction
+Service: Improve service representative training and customer satisfaction

-Turnover among contact center agents is an industry-wide problem.
+Turnover among contact center representatives is an industry-wide problem.
 Continuously training and onboarding an endless queue of new employees is expensive and ineffective.
 Using AI to improve the training experience and the day-to-day workflow enables agents to onboard faster, which can contribute to better retention rates.
 It also makes the service experience more pleasant for the customer.

 Plus, AI provides smarter tools for spotting fraud and verifying identity, which helps agents understand their next best actions.
 Salesforce, for example, now has an out-of-the-box, know-your-customer (KYC) protocol for identity verification and credit scoring.